kdgdkd/ramiho/README.md

 ramiho's main features are:
 - simple, lightweight cli to manage MIDI connexions between devices
+- interface for midish connexions, allowing for MIDI routings per channel, merging, splitting...
 - connexion testing tools (MIDI monitors and SendMidi)
 - it allows to save current connexion configuration, and define alternative favorite setups that can be easily loaded
 - upon opening, ramiho will try to load the connexions from the last time it was used
-- all operations are accessible by using only the [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png) (numbers and mathematical operators)
+- all operations are accessible using only the [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png) (numbers and mathematical operators)
 - it talks, it may be alive